Terms of Service

 The Customer may under the Agreement, by prior written notice to .legal, transfer rights or obligations to third parties without .legal’s consent, as long as the Customer is not in default on payment to .legal.

 .legal is not entitled to use the Customer as a reference for marketing purposes without the Customer’s prior written permission.

-C. Use its best endeavours to prevent bribes (including by adopting adequate policies and procedures);
+C. to use its best endeavours to prevent bribes (including by adopting adequate policies and procedures);

-D. Use all reasonable endeavours to ensure that .legal’s Personnel and subcontractor used in the performance of .legal’s obligations under the Agreement comply with the obligations set out in this clause.
+D. to use all reasonable endeavours to ensure that .legal’s Personnel and subcontractor used in the performance of .legal’s obligations under the Agreement comply with the obligations set out in this clause.

 The Customer reserves the right to verify compliance herewith through audit and .legal agrees to assist the Customer herewith.

 For the avoidance of doubt, any breach of this clause shall constitute a material breach of the Agreement.
 In such case, or in case the Customer, has serious reason to believe that .legal has been in breach of its obligations hereunder, the Customer shall be entitled to terminate the Agreement with immediate effect without being in default.